carsenk/denariium/contrib/build-osx/README.md

 Building Mac OS binaries
 ========================

-This guide explains how to build Electrum binaries for macOS systems.
+This guide explains how to build Denariium binaries for macOS systems.
 We build our binaries on El Capitan (10.11.6) as building it on High Sierra makes the binaries incompatible with older versions.